-OHCA will use the HCP-LAN framework to monitor progress towards the APM Adoption Goal.7 The recommended APM Adoption Goal is based on the percent of members attributed to HCP-LAN Categories 3A, 3B, 4A, 4B, and 4C arrangements.
-That is, only members enrolled in one of the following types of payment arrangements count toward the APM Adoption Goal:
+OHCA will use the HCP-LAN framework to monitor progress towards the APM Adoption Goals.
+The recommended APM Adoption Goals are based on the percent of members attributed to HCP-LAN Categories 3A, 3B, 4A, 4B, and 4C arrangements.
+That is, only members enrolled in one of the following types of payment arrangements count toward the APM Adoption Goals:

-- 3A: APMs with Shared Savings

-- 3B: APMs with Shared Savings and Downside Risk

-- 4A: Condition-Specific Population-Based Payment
+- 3A: APMs with Shared Savings - 3B: APMs with Shared Savings and Downside Risk - 4A: Condition-Specific Population-Based Payment

-- 4B: Comprehensive Population-Based Payment

-- 4C: Integrated Finance and Delivery System